rich98/STEM-Series-3_word_passgen/README.md

 ## UPDATE: versions after 1.1

-For version 1.1 the word file has to be in the same directory as the python script, no need to udate the script
+For version 1.1 the word.txt file has to be in the same directory as the python script, no need to udate the script

 ## Usage